 Highest-Paying and Fastest-Growing Careers in Michigan

-Trade School Financial Aid in Michigan
+Financial Aid for Students in Michigan Trade Schools

 The average cost of tuition at trade and vocational schools in Michigan might be around $10,000 less per year than the university average, but certain programs may take longer than others or have additional fees.
 Fortunately, vocational students in Michigan can earn college grants and Michigan state scholarships to help pay for school.